-- A. Support Column-The support column holds the laser arm and includes a precise graduated rule for quickly adjusting height to work with different materials and thicknesses. - B. Height Adjustment Knob-This wheel moves the laser arm up and down for the correct alignment across different materials and thicknesses. - C. Galvo Lens Head-The high-speed galvanometer scanning head focuses the laser beam to a fine point, directing it to proper locations on the target material during engraving. - D. Laser Cable-This transmits the laser beam from its source to the galvonometric lens. - E. Worktable-This platform holds the target material, with optional positioning bars to ensure precise alignment. - F. Main Tower-This houses the fiber laser source, its mainboard, and various connections.
+- A. Support Column-The support column holds the laser arm and includes a precise graduated rule for quickly adjusting height to work with different materials and thicknesses. - B. Height Adjustment Knob-This wheel moves the laser arm up and down for the correct alignment across different materials and thicknesses. - C. Galvo Lens Head-The high-speed scanning lenses in the galvanometer head focus the laser beam to a fine point, directing it to proper locations on the target material during engraving. - D. Laser Cable-This transmits the laser beam from its source to the galvonometric lens. - E. Worktable-This platform holds the target material, with optional positioning bars to ensure precise alignment. - F. Main Tower-This houses the fiber laser source, its mainboard, and various connections.